 The pool coverage of Mitt Romney’s Typical, Unspectacular Day Doing Errands continued at the cookery’s supply market, and then the dispensary of medicines:

 Gov. Romney left Bradley’s Hardware at 8:54 a.m. with a beige bucket of goods.
 Asked what he bought, Romney told your pooler, “Hardware stuff.”
-Then, he said, “Going to the grocery store now,” and climbed into his Suburban.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Then, he said, “Going to the grocery store now,” and climbed into his Suburban.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 At 8:57 a.m., Romney arrived at Hunters Shop ‘n Save, a nearby grocery store.
 Before entering the store, he stopped to get two ears of “native sweet corn” from an outside display.
 They were on sale for two for $1.00.